-All students are required to register for the Chemical Engineering Departmental Seminar Series (CHE 496), unless they are in-absentia.
-The department chairperson should be indicated as the instructor for the course with zero credit hours.
+All students are required to register for the Chemical Engineering Departmental Seminar Series (CHE 496, zero credits), unless they are in-absentia.
 Grading for this course is based on attendance.
 Attendance at all the seminars is expected.
 Students may miss one seminar per semester and still receive a grade of "A".
 Each additional seminar missed will lower the grade by one letter.
 The dates and times of the seminars are posted on the departmental web page and announced via e-mail.
 A sign in sheet will be passed around during the seminar.
-(For Zoom seminars, the graduate coordinator will monitor attendees.)
+(For Zoom seminars, the graduate program administrator will monitor attendees.)
 If you do not sign in, you will not get credit for attendance, so be sure to find the clipboard with the sign in sheet before you leave the seminar.
-If you attend another department's seminar, please find a way to provide some proof that you attended, perhaps take a picture and email it to the graduate coordinator.
-The dates and times of the seminars are posted on the departmental web page and announced via e-mail.
-If there is a conflict with another class or workshop, the student must email the seminar director (Professor Marc Porosoff) to explain the situation, and copy the graduate director and graduate coordinator.
-The student must be sure to receive a reply excusing them, and be sure the graduate coordinator has received the reply.
+If you attend another department's seminar, please find a way to provide some proof that you attended, perhaps take a picture and email it to the graduate program administrator.
+If there is a conflict with another class or workshop, the student must email the seminar director (Professor Yasemin Basdogan) to explain the situation, and copy the graduate administrator.
+The student must be sure to receive a reply excusing them, and be sure the graduate administrator has received the reply.